 The tax laws in Ireland change often and if you have these recorded you or your accountant can easily determine what you can use as a tax deduction or not.
 It’s definitely worth recording your business expenses to save money by filling out all expenses in a tax return in every tax year.

 5. Monitor your employees time with time tracking software.

-Cloud based time tracking software allows your employees to clock in and out on their smart phones, tablet, or laptops easily and hassle free.
-There are softwares for just about any industry, it will enable you to easily keep track of overtime, or flexible working hours.
+Cloud-based time tracking software allows your employees to clock in and out on their smartphones, tablet, or laptops easily and hassle-free.
+There is software for just about any industry, it will enable you to easily keep track of overtime, or flexible working hours.
 This makes payroll a doddle!

 If you ask your accountant or a financial planner for help you will have access to a trove of information.
-At SCK group we can guide you on how to use the cloud accounting software and will provide an instruction tutorial when you first set up.
-We can also help if you need to customise the software to better suit your needs.
-We are more than happy to help you with any business queries you have, you only need to be an expert in your field!
+Get in touch with SCK group and we can guide you on how to use the cloud accounting software and will provide an instruction tutorial when you first set it up.
+We can also help if you need to customise the software to better suit your needs or if you need any help with tax returns.
+We are more than happy to help you with any business queries you have whether you are self-employed or not, you only need to be an expert in your field!

-Therefore it is really important for every business – small and large – to have an up-to-date bookkeeping process.
-The easiest way is to achieve this is to have a process or routine you do every week or month to keep your records in order – consider using Xero.
+Therefore it is really important for every business – small and large – or sole trader to have an up-to-date bookkeeping process.
+The easiest way is to achieve this is to have a process or routine you do every week or month to keep your records in order – consider using – cloud accounting software Xero.